nasuni-labs/nasuni-dashboards/README.md

 *   Static IP: Ensure that the specified DNS servers are authoritative for Edge Appliance DNS.

 ## Download Nasuni Dashboards Zip
-From your computer (Rocky Linux) or the Windows VM (Windows Install), click the green **Code** button within the Nasuni Labs nasuni-dashboards repository and select the **Download ZIP** option to download a local copy of the repository and extract the contents.
+From your computer (Rocky Linux) or the Windows VM (Windows Install), click the green **Code** button within the Nasuni Labs nasuni-dashboards repository.
+Select the **Download ZIP** option to download a local copy of the repository and extract the contents.

 ## Install and Configure InfluxDB